nelvadas/GraalVM-Polyglot-Labs/README.md

 * `Python`
 * `R`

-Functionally, the application makes it possible to visualize the covid-19 hospitalizations  trends in a French in France department.
+Functionally, the application makes it possible to visualize the covid-19 hospitalizations  trends in a French department.
 This application relies on data provided by the French Pucblic Health Agency [Santé Publique France](https://www.data.gouv.fr/fr/datasets/donnees-hospitalieres-relatives-a-lepidemie-de-covid-19/).

 ## Stack